asseth/dao1901/README.md

 which is equivalent to

-    cd tests
+    cd ./protocol/customDeploy
     python3.5 compile.py ../contracts/Owned.sol
     python3.5 compile.py ../contracts/Dao1901Members.sol
     python3.5 compile.py ../contracts/Dao1901Votes.sol

 Three files are created (one per contracts)

-Then you need to do some boilerplate stuff, either using autoSetup or manually
+Then you need to do the following boilerplate stuff, either using autoSetup or manually

 Auto Setup for Geth
 ===================